chingu-voyage3/toucans-26/features.md

     * Alphabetically

 Events (Menu Option)
-* Social Events Like Marathons etc for any Cause
+* Social Events Like Marathons etc for any Cause *MJ: Good idea!
+I was thinking that we can have an Events option, however, the event creation can be a feature in NGO user page.
+So the NGO can create events with dates that automatically get agregated chronologically and get displayed in the Events menu.
+In iteration 2 we can think of integrating **Location** of contributor to filter out what events are displayed.*
     * Can participate
     * Can share

 Fundraising (Menu Option)
-* (Online) Create page to collect funds from friends
+* (Online) Create page to collect funds from friends *MJ: In iteration 1, maybe we can limit ourselves to a simple 'Share' option integrated with social media*

 About Us (Menu Option)
 * Mission